The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

-Depending on the issuer's market capitalisation (as at the time of its listing or on the last trading day of each calendar year), the issuer must announce its financial statements on a quarterly or half-yearly basis immediately after the figures are available, but in any event no later than 60 days (in the case of full-year financial statements) or 45 days (in the case of interim financial statements) after the financial period.
+Subject as described below, an issuer must announce its financial statements on a half-yearly basis immediately after the figures are available, but in any event no later than 60 days (in the case of full-year financial statements) or 45 days (in the case of half-year financial statements) after the financial period.

 Code of Corporate Governance

-The issuer must describe in its annual report its corporate governance practices with specific reference to the principles and the provisions of the Code of Corporate Governance.
+The issuer must describe in its annual report its corporate governance practices with specific reference to the principles and the provisions of the Code of Corporate Governance (the Code).
 The issuer must comply with the principles of the Code.
-Where its practices vary from any provisions of the Code, the issuer must explicitly state in its annual report the provision from which it has varied, explain the reason for variation and explain how the practices it had adopted are consistent with the intent of the relevant principle.
+Where its practices vary from any provisions of the Code, the issuer must explicitly state in its annual report the provision from which it has varied, explain the reason for variation and explain how the practices it has adopted are consistent with the intent of the relevant principle.

 ii Changes in capital